 When to use: when you need an expert perspective.
 Finance, law, marketing strategy, code review.

-Strictly define the output format.
+You strictly define the response format.
 JSON, tables, Markdown with specific sections.

 Example:

-Analyze this email from a client: "[email text]"
+Analyze this email from a customer: "[email text]"

 Return strictly JSON in the format: